oushujun/EDTA/README.md

 Please also cite the software packages that were used in EDTA, listed in the [EDTA/bin](./bin) directory.

 ## Other resources
-You may download the [rice genome here](http://rice.uga.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/all.con).
+You may download the [rice genome here](http://rice.uga.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/all.dir/) (the "all.con" file).

 ## Questions and Issues
 You may want to check out this [Q&A page](https://github.com/oushujun/EDTA/wiki) for best practices and get answered.
 If you have other issues with installation and usage, please check if similar issues have been reported in [Issues](https://github.com/oushujun/EDTA/issues) or open a new issue.
 If you are (looking for) happy users, please read or write successful cases [here](https://github.com/oushujun/EDTA/issues/15).